digital-blueprint/relay-blob-bundle/doc/api.md

 Furthermore, below are some examples of how to implement communication with blob in php.

 ### GET
+GET can mean get a collection of items (GETALL) or get a single item (GETONE), thus this section is separated into two subesections.
+#### GETONE
 Setting:

 Imagine that you have uploaded a file and got back the identifier `de1aaf61-bc52-4c91-a679-bef2f24e3cf7`.
 Therefore, you know that you can access the file using the `/blob/files/de1aaf61-bc52-4c91-a679-bef2f24e3cf7` endpoint.
 However, you also need to specify the `bucketID`, `creationTime`, `action` and `sig` parameters.
 You already should know the `bucketID`, this is the ID of the bucket blob configured for you, lets assume this is `1248`.
 `creationTime` is the creation time of the request, thus this is a timestamp of the current time.
 At the time of writing, it is the 17.07.2023 15:57:25, thus the current timestamp is `1689602245`.